rajeshkurup/ocitaskrestservice/README.md

 ### Load Docker Image for Deployment

-Run `docker pull sjc.ocir.io/<Namespace of the OCI Container Registry>/ocitaskserv:latest` on Host where Docker Image is going to run.
+Run `docker pull sjc.ocir.io/<Namespace of the OCI Container Registry>/ocitaskrestserv:latest` on Host where Docker Image is going to run.

 ### Run Docker Container on a Host

-Run `docker run -d -p 8081:8081 --restart always --name ocitaskserv_latest sjc.ocir.io/<Namespace of the OCI Container Registry>/ocitaskserv:latest` on Host where Docker Image is loaded.
+Run `docker run -d -p 8080:8080 --restart always --name ocitaskrestserv_latest sjc.ocir.io/<Namespace of the OCI Container Registry>/ocitaskrestserv:latest` on Host where Docker Image is loaded.

 ### Verify Docker Container